rbishop/butterflies/README.md

 # Indian

-Indian is an experimental web server for Ruby applications that takes advantage of `SO_REUSEPORT`, epoll and threads.
+Indian is an experimental web server for Ruby applications that takes advantage of modern Linux kernel (version 3.14+) features and threads.

 ## Design

-Indian is inspired by the venerable Erlang HTTP web server Cowboy.
+Indian is inspired by the Erlang HTTP web server Cowboy.
 While we can't emulate everything Cowboy does in Ruby, due to the differences between Ruby and Erlang, we can borrow a little bit from Cowboy's design.

-Cowboy works by spawning a listening socket and then sharing that socket with a pool of Erlang processes that accept on the socket.
+Cowboy works by spawning a listening socket and then sharing that socket with a pool (potentially thousands of acceptors) of Erlang processes that accept on the socket.
 Erlang's unit of concurrency is known as a process.
 Erlang processes spawn very quickly so this model works well.
 In Ruby we have threads for concurrency, which unfortunately don't spawn that fast.
 It is best to spawn the threads you need upfront and re-use them.

 The two premier Ruby web servers today, Unicorn and Puma, work in very interesting and different ways.
 Unicorn is a lot like Cowboy in that it shares